mkiol/Snipek/README.md

    (e.g. `muki:getTime` to `userX:getTime`).
 You can update the namespace to new one on Snipek app settings page.

+On Sailfish OS, assistant is by default installed in `/home/nemo/.cache/harbour-snipek/harbour-snipek/snips` directory.
+You can change default dir in Snipek app settings.

 ## Languages support

 Snips supports following languages: